-Eczema affects 1 in 5 kids and 1 in 12 adults in the UK, and for those who do suffer, it can result in itchy, dry, red, sore and cracked skin, which can even lead to bleeding.
+Eczema affects one in five kids and one in 12 adults in the UK, and for those who do suffer, it can result in itchy, dry, red, sore and cracked skin, which can even lead to bleeding.

 Our skin is made up of oils and fats that keep it a strong, making a barrier against harmful bacteria.
 Healthy skin cells are plumped up with a balance of water, oils and fats and when that balance becomes upset the barrier becomes broken.